thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 1. Copy output into a c# file in solution

-1. Copy and paste the swagger.json for “Documentation for REST API using bearer token authentication”
+1. Copy and paste the swagger.json for "Documentation for REST API using bearer token authentication"

 1. Located at {Your SecretServer Base Url}/Documents/restapi/TokenAuth/swagger.json